LucasAlfare/FL-BT/README.md

 This project wraps [Spleeter](https://github.com/deezer/spleeter) to extract audio stems from one or more YouTube videos.

-> ⚠️ Warning: This projetct is not tested/compatible with ARM64 architectures.
+> ⚠️ Warning: This projetct is not tested/compatible with ARM64 architectures due to tensorflow compatibility.

 ---